-A program with 320 hours and an institutional attendance policy that allows students to miss up to 10% of the hours and still receive their certificate at the end of the program would need to adjust attendance requirements otherwise a student could miss 32 hours and only attend 298 hours which would be less than the 300 minimum SELF requirement.
+A program with 320 hours and an institutional attendance policy that allows students to miss up to 10% of the hours and still receive their certificate at the end of the program would need to adjust attendance requirements otherwise a student could miss 32 hours and only attend 298 hours which would be less than the 300-hour minimum SELF requirement.

-A student who has earned a degree and is pursuing an additional major is eligible for funding from the SELF Loan program even though another degree will not be awarded upon completion of the additional major.
-The student must be pursuing an additional major to be eligible for the SELF Loan, a minor does not qualify.
-To be eligible for the SELF Loan, the student needs to have declared the additional major.
+A student who has earned a degree and is pursuing an additional major is eligible for a SELF Loan even though another degree will not be awarded.
+The student must have declared the additional major to be eligible.
+An additional minor does not qualify.
 The student is still subject to grade level and cumulative SELF Loan limits based on the new major.
 The institution can utilize grade level 5 for the second major.